koenigone/iCountry/README.md

 It offers a user-friendly UI and is super simple to use.
 Just enter the name of any country and get more information about it!

-Technologies Used:
+Technologies used:
--CSS
+HTML
--HTML
+CSS
--Bootstrap
+Bootstrap
--Javascript / jQuery
+Javascript / jQuery / AJAX
--PHP
+PHP
--RESTCOUNTRIES API
+RESTCOUNTRIES API